Mirgorod (short story collection): Reception

 Though Mirgorod was not an immediate financial success – to Gogol’s dismay – its contemporary critical reception was very positive.
 Alexander Pushkin singled out “Old World Landowners” in particular as a “comic touching idyll, which forces us to laugh through tears of sadness and tenderness.”
 The influential 19th-century Russian critic Vissarion Belinsky highly praised the collection.
 In the year of its publication he hailed Gogol as the new “head of Russian literature.”
-Leo Tolstoy read “Viy” as a young man and counted it among the works of literature that left a “tremendous” impression him.
+Leo Tolstoy read “Viy” as a young man and counted it among the works of literature that left a “tremendous” impression on him.

 In his book-length study, Nikolai Gogol, 20th-century novelist Vladimir Nabokov was far harsher.
 Seeing Mirgorod as a rough precursor to Gogol’s later stories like “The Overcoat” and calling it “juvenilia of the false humorist Gogol,” Nabokov declared: “when I want a good nightmare I imagine Gogol penning in Little Russian dialect volume after volume of Dikanka and Mirgorod stuff about ghosts haunting the banks of the Dnieper, burlesque Jews and dashing Cossacks."